 Adding CBD oil drops to coffee, juice or another beverage will effectively mask the taste but is not recommended.
 Neither is making your own capsules with the sublingual oil.
 Both of these options involve swallowing the CBD oil rather than allowing them to absorb sublingually.
 This results in the CBD having to go through your digestive tract which greatly reduces the bioavailability.

-Do you have a favorite way to mask the taste of CBD oil?
 If so, please share it with us and others in the comments below.

 Related Page: Best Flavored CBD Oil Drops